-St Albans Cathedral Choir consists of up to 26 boys between the ages of 8-14 and is directed by Andrew Lucas, Master of the Music.
+St Albans Cathedral Choir consists of up to 24 boys between the ages of 8-14 and is directed by Andrew Lucas, Master of the Music.
 It is regarded as one of the finest Cathedral Choirs in the country.
 Each week the boys rehearse six times and sing five services.
 For three weekend services they are joined by up to twelve Lay Clerks – professional musicians who sing the lower parts.

+Becoming a chorister means joining a musical heritage which stretches back to the Cathedral’s monastic roots.
 There is no residential choir school: the choristers are drawn from local schools.
 Weekday rehearsals therefore take place before or after school.
-Becoming a chorister means joining a musical heritage which stretches back to the Cathedral’s monastic roots.

 Becoming a Chorister